Ash Prints in Memoriam;

 A small (approx 6cm diameter) framed print will cost £200.
 A larger Giclee print will cost £900 and larger authentic print £1000.

-I am The Shroud Maker.
+I am The Shroud Maker and creator of Ash prints

 I make creative shrouds for natural burials.
 My shrouds are made with sustainable and biodegradable fabrics, such as linen and hemp, making them environmentally friendly and good for the future of our planet.
 They are made as cyanotypes, a process which uses sunlight and benign chemicals to create an image.
 They are for burial only and not appropriate for cremations.